Vcoderprogreat/heart-risk-predictor/README.md

 - Business/clinical insights white paper
 - Working ML Model

+## Model Overview
+Logistic Regression and Random Forest models were built and used to predict heart disease risk using clinical and demographic features.
+Data preprocessing, feature encoding, and scaling were handled in Colab, and model performance was assessed through accuracy, recall, and F1-score.
+A simple baseline heuristic (age > 55 OR chol > 240) was tested for comparison, but both models significantly outperformed it.
+The Random Forest achieved the best results with 81.5% accuracy and strong precision-recall balance, making it the chosen production model.

 ## Project Report
 View the full white paper: [Project Report PDF](https://github.com/Vcoderprogreat/heart-risk-predictor/blob/main/Heart%20Risk%20Predictor%20Final%20Report.pdf)

 ## Live Demo
 Try the interactive Streamlit dashboard here: [Heart Risk Predictor](https://heart-risk-predictor-vb.streamlit.app/)

+## Limitations
+This project is for educational and research purposes only.
+Predictions are probabilistic and should not replace clinical diagnosis.
+The model was trained on a limited dataset of 1,026 samples, which may reduce generalizability.
+Dataset bias in age or gender distribution may also affect accuracy.

 ## Repository Contents
 - `HeartRisk_Final_EDA.ipynb` – Exploratory analysis, data cleaning, logistic regression, and random forest modeling